AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

       // MultiFab mfsrc: source
       // int      sc   : starting component index in mfsrc for this operation
       // int      dc   : starting component index in mfdst for this operation
-      // int      sc   : number of components for this operation
+      // int      nc   : number of components for this operation
       // int      ng   : number of ghost cells involved in this operation
       //                 mfdst and mfsrc may have more ghost cells